rabble.ca welcomes new board of directors

 Toby Whitfield (Secretary): Toby is an organizer for social justice in Ottawa.
 He is currently the Executive Director of the Canadian Federation of Students.

-Amira Elghawaby: Amira is the Director of Communications and spokesperson for the National Council of Canadian Muslims (NCCM).
+Amira Elghawaby: Amira is a journalist and human rights advocate based in Ottawa.
 She has degrees in journalism and law and has worked as a full-time and freelance journalist, contributing to publications such as The Globe and Mail, Ottawa Citizen, Toronto Star, rabble.ca, among others.
 She has also been a contributing editor at rabble.

 Alexandra Samur: Alexandra teaches Digital Journalism at Langara College in Vancouver, and is a freelance writer and editor.
 She currently sits on the board of the Unchartered Journalism Fund and was rabble's managing editor until 2012.